ilbonte/rescuetime-again/README.md

 RescueTime's free plan allows you to see only the last three months of data.
 So if you don't own a premium account, be sure to select a range within 3 months of the current date.

 If you have a free plan and you would like to analyse a period *longer* than 3 months, there is a "workaround":
-* From the [project page](http://ilbonte.github.io/rescuetime-again/), you can tick the box to download the JSON file containing data for the selected range.
+* On the first tab you can tick the box to download the JSON file containing data for the selected range.
 I usually download my data once a month (e.g. in May, I download the data for April) and store the files in Dropbox. ([watch video 0:13](https://drive.google.com/open?id=0B5suZDyzIrpOcl91U0l4LU1jOEU))
-* Once you have downloaded enough files for your desired range, you can then merge them into a single file to analyse it through the main page. ([watch video 0:25](https://drive.google.com/open?id=0B5suZDyzIrpOaTNZNE16QzJoVXc))
-* To merge the JSON files, go to the [merge page](https://ilbonte.github.io/rescuetime-again/merge.html) and select the file you would like to merge.
+* To merge the JSON files you downloaded on the first tab, go to the third tab and select the files you would like to merge.
 Note that the files must all be of the same type (efficiency or activity). ⚠️ ***You cannot merge efficiency and activities!*** ([watch video 0:29](https://drive.google.com/open?id=0B5suZDyzIrpOM2pPcmxYenpYSTg))
+* Once you have merged enough files for your desired range, you can now upload it on the second tab to analyse your data. ([watch video 0:25](https://drive.google.com/open?id=0B5suZDyzIrpOaTNZNE16QzJoVXc))

 ## Contributing